Filipinos in Pakistan: Employment

 Many Filipinos in Pakistan are domestic workers, including the housemaids of high government officials and rich Pakistanis.
 There are some three Filipino maids at house of former Pakistani Prime Minister Yousaf Raza Gillani and many Filipinos working as chefs in Japanese restaurants in Karachi and Islamabad.

 A small number of Filipinos studying Islam in the country is reported by the Philippines Embassy in Islamabad while thousands of Muslim students from various Southeast Asian countries including Philippines illegally studying in the Pakistani Madrasahs.
-Some Filipinos are also nurses in Pakistan.

 Relations with Pakistani society

 In 2007, following a state of emergency declared by Pakistani President Pervez Musharraf, about 200 Filipinos gathered in Islamabad on the advice of Ambassador Jimmy Yambao to call for protest.
 However, there have no direct threats to safety of Filipinos in Pakistan reported.

+As of April 2023, the DFA reported that approximately 3,000 Filipinos live and work in Pakistan, many of whom are active in cultural and civic events.
+A Filipino community event was held in June 2024 in Lahore to mark the 126th Philippine Independence Day.